natalieagus/50002/docs/Labs/verilog/lab3.md

 There’s no need for `else Q <= Q;` because the `always @(posedge clk or posedge rst)` block is edge-triggered, so `Q` only changes on those edges.
 If `en` is low at a clock edge, no assignment happens and the flip-flop simply retains its previous `Q` value, with *no latch* involved.

+{:.important}
+Note that since each `dff` only holds 1 bit, you need to create an "bus" of these `dff` modules if you're trying to implement an N-bit register using it.
+In the next lab, we have another variation that creates variable-sized register.

 ## A Deeper Dive into Verilog's Blocking and Nonblocking Assignments

 {:.note}